Variational structures beyond gradient flows: a macroscopic fluctuation-theory perspective: Examples

 \iparagraph{Quasipotential.} Define $\QP:\Z\rightarrow\RR\cup\{\infty\}$ as

-where each $\bar{\rho}_x\geq0$ is chosen as small as possible so that $\log\eta_x$ is still integrable, and $C$ is the normalisation constant for which $\inf\QP=0$.
-Note that $\QP$ does not depend on $Q$.
-This functional can be found as the large-deviation rate of the explicitly known invariant measure $\Pi\super{n}$ using Theorem~\ref{th:LDP QP},~\cite[Prop.~3.2]{KipnisLandim1999} and \cite[Sec.~4.1]{GabrielliRenger2020}.
-However, we can also show that it is the correct quasipotential without any reference to a microscopic particle system, in the macroscopic sense of Definition~\ref{def:I0}.
+Note that $\QP$ depends on $Q$ through the steady state $\pi$ only.
+Moreover, the integral is well-defined due to the integrability condition on $\eta_x$.
+This function can be found as the large-deviation rate of the explicitly known invariant measure $\Pi\super{n}$ using Theorem~\ref{th:LDP QP},~\cite[Prop.~3.2]{KipnisLandim1999} and \cite[Sec.~4.1]{GabrielliRenger2020}.
+However, in the next proposition we show that it is the correct quasipotential without any reference to a microscopic particle system, in the macroscopic sense of Definition~\ref{def:I0}.

-\begin{prop} The function $\QP$ defined in~\eqref{def:0-range-quasipot} satisfies $\H(\rho,d\phi\tp d\QP(\rho))=0$ at all points of differentiability $\{\rho\in\Z=\P(\X): \rho_x\geq\bar{\rho}_x \, \forall x\in\X\}$ of $\V$. \end{prop} \begin{proof} At the points of differentiability of $\QP$ we have
+\begin{prop} The function $\QP$ defined in~\eqref{def:0-range-quasipot} satisfies $\H(\rho,d\phi\tp d\QP(\rho))=0$ at all points of differentiability $\rho\in\P_+(\Z)$ of $\V$. \end{prop} \begin{proof} At the points of differentiability of $\QP$ we have

 where the fourth and fifth equality follows by exchanging indices and the final equality follows since $Q\tp\pi=0$. \end{proof}